mrmitew/BodyLog/README.md

 # Bodylog

-The main goal of this (WIP) project is to demonstrate an implementation of the Model-View-Intent (MVI) design pattern
+The main goal of this (WIP) project is to demonstrate an implementation of the Model-View-Intent (MVI) design pattern, which aims at having a unidirectional data flow where application state is driven by the business logic.

-The project follows the "clean" approach for architecting apps and is composed several modules (both Android and pure java), namely:
+The project follows the "clean" approach for architecting apps and is composed of several modules (both Android and pure java), namely:
 - framework (UI)
 - data (Repository)
 - adapter (UI presentation)